pavel-demin/red-pitaya-notes/sdr-transceiver-hpsdr.md

 Software
 -----

-This SDR transceiver should work with most of the programs that support the [HPSDR](http://openhpsdr.org)/[Metis](http://openhpsdr.org/metis.php) protocol:
+This SDR transceiver should work with most of the programs that support the HPSDR/Metis communication protocol:

  - [PowerSDR mRX PS](http://openhpsdr.org/wiki/index.php?title=PowerSDR) that can be downloaded from [this link](http://svn.tapr.org/repos_sdr_hpsdr/trunk/W5WC/PowerSDR_Installers) and its skins can be downloaded from [this link]( http://svn.tapr.org/repos_sdr_hpsdr/trunk/W5WC/OpenHPSDR_Skins)